cocos/cocos-docs/en/animation/animation-editor.md

   ![times](animation-editor/times.png)

-We generally use the frame rate (Sample) to indicate how many frames a second is to be divided into, which can be adjusted in the **Sample** option at the bottom of the **Animation Editor**.
+We generally use the frame rate (Sample) to indicate how many frames a second is to be divided into, which can be adjusted in the **Sample** option at the bottom of the **Animation** panel.
 This is affected to a different extent when the scale unit of the timeline is displayed in different ways.

 When the scale unit is set to **Frames**, it is in frames and is not affected by the frame rate. <br>
 When set to **Time** or **Time(s)**, the same scale represents a different point in time as the frame rate changes, and the conversion between the two is calculated as follows: